Stanley Smith (actor)

-Stanley Smith (1903 – 1974) was a film actor and singer.
+Joseph Stanley Smith (January 6, 1903 – April 13, 1974) was a film actor and singer.
 He had leading roles opposite various other stars and featured in several musicals.

-He was born in Kansas City.
+Early life and career

+Smith was born in Kansas City.
+He acted in all of the dramatic club's productions while he was a student at Hollywood High School.
+As a juvenile, he acted in Lenore Ulric's west coast company's production of Kiki.
+He went on to acti in stock theater in Houston and Omaha for three seasons before returning to the west coast.

+Film studios for which Smith worked included Pathe and Paramount.
 He co-starred opposite Clara Bow in Love Among the Millionaires.
 He married Mary Lawlor in the finale of Good News.
 He signed with Paramount Pictures.